lightning/bolts/02-peer-protocol.md

 The node _responsible_ for paying the Bitcoin fee:
   - SHOULD send `update_fee` to ensure the current fee rate is sufficient (by a significant margin) for timely processing of the commitment transaction.
+  - MUST NOT set `feerate_per_kw` in excess of what it can afford on any of the receiving node's current commitment transactions.

 The node _not responsible_ for paying the Bitcoin fee:
   - MUST NOT send `update_fee`.